|Academic Search Complete

 |Slavery and Anti-Slavery: A Transnational Archive.
 Part I: Debates over Slavery and Abolition

-Note: Access may be discontinued in the near future; contact library staff if you have questions about it
+Note: Access may be discontinued; contact library staff with questions.

 |Voyages: The Trans-Atlantic Slave Trade Database